dmabery/dltn.io/content/about.md

 Read [those posts here](https://www.dltn.io/).
 I primarily read history and biography books.
 You can find [my notes on over 45 books here](https://www.dltn.io/notes).

 # Colophon
 This site is built with NextJS and Tailwind.
 It's hosted on Vercel.
 I write my posts in Obsidian.
-The typeface is Inter.
+The body type is Source Serif and the heading type is Inter.

 <ImageWithCaption src="https://res.cloudinary.com/dde1q4ekv/image/upload/v1694125177/F5Ye6EeWoAAQkRl_anmgdw.jpg" caption="Rembrandt van Rijn (1606 - 1669): The Storm on the Sea of Galilee - 1633 - Oil on canvas" />